 With this history, it is not always easy to find the boundary line between national and state powers in a given field.
 Congress has assumed major powers over business, commerce (either interstate or merely "affecting" interstate commerce), and the national economy generally.
 Partly under the Commerce Clause2 and partly under the 14th Amendment (which prohibits, among other things, denial by any state of rights of citizens of the United States), Congress has enacted many laws restricting various kinds of economic transactions by private businesses.
 Most such laws that were challenged have been upheld by federal courts.
-Congress has also imposed some requirements directly on state governments (such as applying minimumwage and maximum-hour laws to state employees-which was upheld by a slim majority of the U.S. Supreme Court3).
+Congress has also imposed some requirements directly on state governments (such as applying minimum-wage and maximum-hour laws to state employees-which were upheld by a narrow majority of the U.S. Supreme Court3).

 When Congress enacts a comprehensive law or laws in a field of activity, courts often say that it has "pre-empted" that field.
 This means that Congress has occupied that field, preventing states from enacting laws in it.
-At times when Congress enacts a law, it clearly says how much it intends to pre-empt state laws on the subject of the law; at other times, judges must decide whether the federal law is so comprehensive that it pre-empts the field.
+Congress sometimes clearly says in a law how much it intends to pre-empt state laws on that subject.
+If it does not, judges must decide whether the federal law is so comprehensive that it pre-empts the field.